HSBC : Rising costs and U.S. settlement crimp HSBC's first-half profit | 4-Traders

 HSBC said it has set aside $765 million to resolve a civil claim by the U.S. Justice Department over allegations the bank missold toxic mortgage-backed securities in the run-up to the 2007-8 financial crisis.

+The bank also said it had resolved a separate civil investigation by the Massachusetts Attorney General.
+HSBC would pay $26.8 million to settle allegations that it purchased and securitized unfair residential mortgage loans, the Massachusetts Attorney General said in a statement.

-The settlement wiped out almost all of the bank's profits for the first half of the year in North America, where it is trying to turn around a U.S. business that has for years underperformed.
+The settlements wiped out almost all of the bank's profits for the first half of the year in North America, where it is trying to turn around a U.S. business that has for years underperformed.

 Part of that plan includes a push into the U.S. credit card and personal loans market, where it faces a battle against heavily entrenched domestic competition.